 - Tuckerization: Mention is made of the great alchemist Sonney, named for Kevin Sonney.

 - Twin Telepathy: Discussed.
 Molly tells Majordomo that she and her twin don't have a private language or know what each other are thinking.

 - Weird Trade Union: The minions are all members of the Minions Guild, which has standardized testing and levels of qualification.
 It's mentioned that there's another separate union for heroes' trusty companions.
 Although not itself a union, the Board of Magic that oversees evil lairs and makes sure they meet professional standards is an expression of a similar idea.

 - What Does This Button Do?: During the introductory tour of the castle, Molly is shown a device of uncertain purpose built by a Mad Scientist who used to occupy the castle; it features a button with a prominent label saying NEVER EVER PRESS THIS BUTTON — and the button has been pressed so hard it's stuck in the 'on' position.

-- Wizards Duel: Molly and Eudaimonia have one at the climax, specifically referred to as 'the type people write songs about' (because Sorceress spells are powerful and flashy, while witches are stubborn and tricky).
+- Wizards Duel: Molly and Eudaimonia have one at the climax.
+It is specifically referred to as 'the type people write songs about' because Sorceress spells are powerful and flashy, while witches are stubborn and tricky.

 - Ye Olde Butcherede Englishe: